kptdev/kpt/site/reference/pkg/diff/README.md

    Show differences between a local package and upstream -->

-The diff command displays differences between upstream and local packages.
+`diff` displays differences between upstream and local packages.

 It can display differences between:

 - The local package and the upstream version which the local package was based on.
 - The local package and the latest version of the upstream package.

-The diff command fetches the versions of a package that are needed, but it delegates displaying the differences to a command line diffing tool.
+`diff` fetches the versions of a package that are needed, but it delegates displaying the differences to a command line diffing tool.
 By default, the 'diff' command line tool is used, but this can be changed with either the `diff-tool` flag or the `KPT_EXTERNAL_DIFF` env variable.